aqjune/hol-light-materials/README.md

 (* Pick an assumption "H" and generalize it. *) USE_THEN "H" MP_TAC
 ```

+If you want to use the assumption and remove it, you can use `REMOVE_THEN`.

 However, this solution may not work if you have a large codebase that already introduces a lot of unnamed assumptions.
 Also, this does not explain how to pick one assumption and modify the assumption.